-Of the many public holidays on Thailand’s calendar, the birthday of the late King Bhumibol Adulyadej’s, on 5 December has long been one of the most prominent.
+One of the many public holidays on Thailand’s calendar, the birthday of the late King Bhumibol Adulyadej’s.
+On 5 December has long been one of the most prominent.
 Until his death aged 88 on 13 October 2016, this holiday had long been celebrated as the King’s Birthday, as well as being marked as Father’s Day.

 Even now December 5 remains as Father’s Day and also acts as a remembrance of King Bhumibol and his birthday.

 This article and the activities mentioned are based on 2020.
 For 2021 this article will be updated closer to the time.

 King Bhumibol, born on 5 December 1927 in the US state of Massachusetts, was widely revered by people across Thailand, and consequently his birthday has long since given rise to a large number of celebrations and festivities across the country annually.
 After his death in 2016, it serve as an annual opportunity to remember the late king.

 As King Bhumibol was seen by many as the symbolic father of Thailand, 5 December has also long been celebrated as father’s day nationwide – in the same way as mother’s day falls on 12 August, the birthday of Queen Sirikit – and this has not been changed since his passing.
 On the occasion of father’s day, Thais pay respect to their father and grandfather, often offering them a canna flower, similar to a lily and known in Thai as dok phuttha raksa (ดอกพุทธรักษา).

 The occasion of King Bhumibol’s birthday on 5 December has previously been marked by celebrations and candlelit ceremonies around Thailand, both in the form of large-scale organised events and smaller gatherings of groups of individuals in local communities.